Which are the best potato varieties in Kenya?

 Where to buy certified potato seeds in Kenya?

 Planting clean and quality potato seeds is a must if you want higher farm profits and yields.
 Research and development is the mandate of the KARLO horticulture research institute at Tigoni.
-Breeding and distribution work is by various public and private propagators like ADC.
-If you are looking to buy quality shangi, Dutch Robijn or other potato seeds (tubers with sprouts) or young seedlings ready for transplanting, look from the following firms: –
+Breeding and distribution work is done by various public and private propagators like ADC.
+If you are looking to buy quality shangi, Dutch Robijn or other potato seeds (tubers with sprouts), or young seedlings ready for transplanting, look from the following firms: –

 - Agriculture development corporation (ADC) farm in Molo

 - Kisima potato farm in Timau Meru

 - Private potato seed propagators, e.g. Grace Rock.

 - Agrico Potato Services Africa

 Low yields While the potato yield per acre for most potato yields is 16-4o tons per acre, the national average of potato farming is 3.3 tons per acre.
 As a farmer observe good crop management, control pests, and diseases, and apply the right fertilizer amounts to double your yields to at least 8 tons per acre.

 Post-harvest food waste: Most of the harvested potatoes goes to waste before consumption.
 It rots in the farms or sprouts before it can be sold.
 Though there are interventions to erect potato cold rooms in high potato-producing areas like Molo, Nyandarua, and Meru counties, as a farmer you can plant varieties with low sprouting, susceptible to fast rot, and use simple storage methods to increase its shelf life.